 Optional Services.

-The Assisted Living Residence may provide or arrange for the provision of the following optional services, including but not limited to:
+(a) The Assisted Living Residence may provide or arrange for the provision of the following optional services, including but not limited to:

-Local transportation (medical and recreational);
+Local transportation for medical and recreational purposes;

 Barber or beauty services, sundries for personal consumption and other amenities;

+Assistance to Residents with accessing telehealth services;

+Basic Health Services for Residents whose Service Plans include Basic Health Services, in accordance with the requirements set forth within M.G.L. c.
+19D and 651 CMR 12.00, by personnel who meet the standards for professional qualifications and training set forth in regulations promulgated pursuant to M.G.L. c.
+19D;

+Ancillary services for health-related care including, but not limited to, restorative therapies, podiatry, hospice care, home health or other such services; provided, however, that such services shall be delivered by an individual licensed to provide such care;

 Money management and other financial arrangements to be performed by an independent party for any Resident unable to manage his or her funds or property.
-The Sponsor shall not allow any personnel of an Assisted Living Residence to control or manage the funds or property of a Resident; provided that the Sponsor may, at the request of the Resident or their Legal Representative, hold and disburse Resident funds, not to exceed

-$200, for personal use of the Resident not otherwise covered by the Residency Agreement.

-The Sponsor shall detail such agreements in the Resident's service plan; and
+The Sponsor shall not allow any employee of an Assisted Living Residence to control or manage the funds or property of a Resident; provided that the Sponsor may, at the request of the Resident or their Legal Representative, hold and disburse Resident funds, not to exceed $200, for personal use of the Resident.
+The Sponsor shall detail such agreements in the Resident’s Service Plan; and

-Limited Medication Administration (LMA).
+Limited Medication Administration (LMA) for Residents whose Service Plan include LMA.

 The Residence must perform LMA from an original, pharmacy-filled and pharmacy-labeled container.

-In addition to the requirements and limitations set forth in 651 CMR 12.04(3), a nurse with a valid Massachusetts nursing license employed by the Assisted Living Residence may administer non-injectable medications, prescribed or ordered by an authorized prescriber, by oral or other methods (e.g. topical, inhalers, eye and ear drops, medicated patches, as necessary oxygen, suppositories).
-LMA performed by a nurse must be completed in accordance with all applicable laws, regulations and standards governing the medication administration process by a nurse, including documentation requirements.
+In addition to the requirements and limitations set forth in 651 CMR 12.04(4), a nurse with a valid Massachusetts nursing license employed by the Assisted Living Residence may administer non-injectable medications, prescribed or ordered by an authorized prescriber, by oral or other methods (e.g. topical, inhalers, eye and ear drops, medical patches, as necessary oxygen, suppositories).
+LMA performed by a licensed nurse must be completed in accordance with all applicable laws, regulations and standards governing the medication administration process by a nurse, including documentation requirements.

 In accordance with the standards of nursing practice, a nurse may only administer medication from an original, pharmacy-filled and pharmacy-labeled container.
-All medication must be kept in the Resident's Unit and stored in such a manner that the nurse can adequately verify the integrity of the medication.
+All medication must be kept in the Resident’s Unit and stored in such a manner that the nurse can adequately verify the integrity of the medication.

-12.04: continued
+Discontinuance of Optional Services.

+Resident Discontinuance.

+Planned Discontinuance or Pause in Services

+A Resident may pause or discontinue receiving optional services, including, but not limited to, Basic Health Services and Limited Medication Administration, from the Residence upon written notice to the Residence.

+For any planned pause or discontinuance of optional services, the Resident shall give the Residence at least 14 days’ advance written notice of the date on which services are to be paused or discontinued.

+A Resident who has properly submitted written notice under 651 CMR 12.04(6)(b)1.a.ii. shall not be charged a cancellation fee or a fee for services not provided due to such planned pause or discontinuance.

+Unplanned Discontinuance or Pause

+If a Resident must pause or discontinue optional services because of an unplanned or emergent event (e.g., hospitalization, acute illness, or other unexpected change in condition), the Resident or his or her representative, if applicable, shall notify the Residence in writing as soon as reasonably practicable.

+Upon receipt of such written notice, the Residence shall accommodate the change immediately.
+The Residence may not assess a fee for the optional services not provided 24 hours after receipt of the written notice.

 Screening and Assessment.